1. Introduction

 </dependencies>

-To validate an attestation on authenticator registration, call DeviceCheckManager#validate with a DCAttestationRequest instance as an argument.
-If you would like to access the parsed data when an validation error occurred, please use DeviceCheckManager#parse to parse the attestation request and pass the returned DCAttestationData instance to DeviceCheckManager#validate method.
+To verify an attestation on authenticator registration, call DeviceCheckManager#verify with a DCAttestationRequest instance as an argument.
+If you would like to access the parsed data when an validation error occurred, please use DeviceCheckManager#parse to parse the attestation request and pass the returned DCAttestationData instance to DeviceCheckManager#verify method.

 The members of DCAttestationRequest are the values obtained by the Apple App Attest API in the iOS device Transmit from the iOS device to the server side in some way.